STIXProject/stix-ramrod/docs/api/examples.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-After successfully calling :meth:`ramrod.update`, the update document can be retrieved from the returned :class:`ramrod.UpdateResults` object instance via the ``document`` attribute.
-The ``document`` attribute is an instance of :class:`ramrod.ResultDocument`.
+After successfully calling :meth:`ramrod.update`, the update document can be retrieved from the returned :class:`.UpdateResults` object instance via the ``document`` attribute.
+The ``document`` attribute is an instance of :class:`.ResultDocument`.

 .. code-block:: python